NizarTarabay/coco_annotation_tool/images/masks_ctr/supercategory_1/category_1/readme.txt

-place your category one masks here
+Place your category_1 masks here